clarkevansteenderen/CBC_Tutorials/Tutorial_4/Tut4_SSR.md

 ![](FigsTut4/unnamed-chunk-16-1.png)<!-- -->

 > From this graph, CA, SAE, and URUGUAY are significant.
+You can tell this by looking at whether the error bars span over the x-axis.
+Those that don't are significant.

 ## Inbreeding coefficients using inbreedR <a name = "inbreedR"></a>